SamuelAMT/shopping-list/README.md

-# shoppingList
+# Shopping List 📝🛒
-shopping list with plain javascript, html and css
+Shopping list developed with plain javascript, html and css for college purpose and personal studies too.